tpaschalis/PostgreSQL-practice/README.md

 exercises=# where joindate = (select max(joindate) from cd.members);
 ```

-I found out that returnins `AS latest` and using this reference to filter didn't work.
+I found out that, returning the max(joindate) `AS latest` and using this reference to filter didn't work.
 One other approach would be
 ```
 exercises=# select firstname, surname, joindate from cd.members exercises=# order by joindate desc